Florida Hog & Ham Program

 - All hams, bellies, and sausage links will be left at UF for smoking.

-- Completed project books and retail audits should be checked and signed by the Extension Agent or 4-H coordinator before mailing to arrive to Chad Carr at UF by September 3.
+- Completed project books and retail audits should be checked and signed by the Extension Agent or 4-H coordinator.
+Approved project books and retail audits should be scanned and emailed to Chad Carr (firstname.lastname@example.org) by August 22.

 - Each 4-H member must write and mail a thank you letter in his/her own handwriting to all donors.
 A list of donors will be provided at harvest.
 It is the responsibility of the Extension Agent to ensure these notes are written and sent.